jack2148/jack2148/README.md

 **[OMY_FRANKA_TELEOP](https://github.com/jack2148/OMY_FRANKA_TELEOP)**

 Built a teleoperation pipeline from a physical OMY-L100 leader to a Franka FR3 in MuJoCo, including Cartesian pose retargeting, 6D-to-7DoF damped least-squares inverse kinematics, and null-space control.
-This is a simulation-stage FR3 system; deployment to physical FR3 hardware is not claimed.
+The platform is used to collect manipulation demonstrations, convert them to LeRobot format, and train and evaluate ACT and Diffusion Policy.
+Currently extending the platform with contact-force-based haptic feedback for manipulation experiments.

 ### 2. Imitation Learning & Policy Analysis